2022IsHere/Embedded-linux/lab1/README.md

 Open hello.c to editor (select explorer on top-left icon and click hello.c) Press 'F5' key to cross-build the C code to armv6 binary, copy the file to raspi, and start debugger process on raspi.
 A successful debug session will result in code stopped on first code line and having full visibility to all variables in code.
 You can now single step through the code.
 A feature of this setup is that there is no way to see the stdout stream.
 This is not really a problem, since we a focused in developing embedded devices where there are no operators looking at displays; instead we want to have log files for later inspection.
 So this example demonstrates log file output.
-You can open a ssh terminal to rpi and view the output file using command ```tail -f x.out```.
+You can open a ssh terminal to rpi and view the output file using command ```tail -f lab1.out```.
 The log file does not update in real-time, since the output buffer is not flushed to file after every write.
 You could add flush commands to C code make this happen.

 ## Some references